essembeh/RegexTagForMusic/README.md

       "echo",
       "a static string",
       "another string with named-capturing group ${MYGROUP1}",
-      "and now a type variable ${myVar1}"
+      "and now a workflow variable ${myVar1}"
       "a builtin variable ${path}",
       "another builtin variable ${extension}"
     ]
   }
 }
 ```
-This is a map (key/value) where you declare all commands you will run on files.
+This is a `Map<String, List<String>>̀  used to declare all commands you will run on files.

-A command contains:
-* An array of strings, defining the command to be executed using the Java `java.lang.ProcessBuilder` API.
+A command is just a list of string  to be executed using the Java `java.lang.ProcessBuilder` API.

 You can use variables like `${path}` or `${FOO}`, they will be resolved at runtime.